kitribob-nulleekh/connectsix-protocol/README.md

 # connectsix-protocol
-Communication protocol for connect6 game based on tcp
+Communication protocol for connectsix game based on tcp

 ## Prerequisite